-Washington man sues state over 9-year sex-predator detention
+Washington man sues state for 9-year sex predator detention

-TACOMA — A man is suing for what he says was wrongful confinement for nine years in Washington state’s facility for sexually violent predators.
+TACOMA, Wash.
+(AP) — A man is suing for what he says was wrongful confinement for nine years in Washington state’s facility for sexually violent predators.

 The News Tribune reported Monday that Jesse McReynolds was held at the Special Commitment Center on McNeil Island from 2008 until 2017.